MichaelTague/cs50-python/project/README.md

 This adjustment is made for any calculated field: Principal, Interest, Term, or Payment.

 The precision of each field is:  $0.01 for principal and payment, 0.01% per annum for interest, and whole months for term.
+Adjustments are made for any calculated value in the lowest units of it precision.

 If a "Final Payment" will end early, it is displayed like this: